 The way we had it planned was that my phone would be designated for photos (because priorities) and the other girls’ phones would be for directions.

 Well, they have older androids and their phone charge would decrease before they were even used!
-We would be out from morning until evening and by the end of the day, everyones phone was dead or on life support.
+We would be out from morning until evening and by the end of the day, everyones phone had run out of battery or was very close to it.

 As the trip went on, we started bringing our chargers and charging the phones at restaurants to prevent getting stuck somewhere.